 Soquel Creek Water District Directors are elected every two years in November.
 The office is non-partisan and directors serve "at large," meaning they represent all customers within the District's boundaries.
 Their four-year terms are staggered, with the cycle of two terms expiring in one even-numbered year and three terms expiring the following even-numbered year.
 Three four-year terms will expire in 2022 and two four-year terms will expire in 2020.

-In accordance with Ordinance No. 20-01, the Board of Directors annually reviews Board compensation.
-Any adjustment cannot exceed 5% of the compensation amount as of the adoption date ($100.00) per annum plus any unused adjustment from previous years.
+In accordance with Ordinance Number 20-01 (PDF), the Board of Directors annually reviews Board compensation.
+Any adjustment cannot exceed 5% of the compensation amount as of the adoption date $100.00 per annum plus any unused adjustment from previous years.

-California state legislation (Assembly Bill No. 1234, Chapter 700, codified in Government Code §§53232 through 53232.4) requires local agencies to adopt a written policy regarding expense reimbursements paid to elected and appointed officials.
-The purpose of this policy is to describe how members of the Board of Directors may be compensated for their service (stipends) and to adopt and implement procedures for reimbursing Directors for actual and necessary expenses incurred by them in the performance of official District duties.
-Click here to access the District's Board Reimbursement Policy.
+California state legislation (Assembly Bill Number 1234, Chapter 700, codified in Government Code 53232 through 53232.4) requires local agencies to adopt a written policy regarding expense reimbursements paid to elected and appointed officials.
+The purpose of this policy is to describe how members of the Board of Directors may be compensated for their service stipends and to adopt and implement procedures for reimbursing Directors for actual and necessary expenses incurred by them in the performance of official District duties.

 Directors are compensated once per month.
 Directors are also eligible to participate in the District’s health and welfare benefit programs during their terms with medical premium cost-sharing deductions made on a pre-tax basis.
 Premium costs are based on the individual medical plan selected.

-- $200.00 per day for each day's attendance at standing committee meetings
+- $200per day for each day's attendance at standing committee meetings

 Throughout California's history, local legislative bodies have brought participatory democracy to the citizens of the state.
 Local legislative bodies - such as boards, councils, and commissions - are created in recognition of the fact that several minds are better than one, and that through debate and discussion, the best ideas will emerge.